Skip to content

 Terminal window

-python -m tests.simulators.vmix_simulator
+python -m simulator --config sim_config.json

-With the dev server
+With the server

 Terminal window